yuhuanq/Club-Caml/README.md

 Invoke `#help` to see a list of directives.

-Try sending ":no_mouth:" for something interesting!
+Try sending "`😶`" for something interesting!